 The San Diego Unified School board voted unanimously this week to cut nearly 850 full-time positions in an effort to shorten its increased budget deficit of $124 million.
-Cuts are taking place from central offices, special education, occupational therapy, physical education, health technicians, custodians and more.
+Cuts are taking place in central offices, special education, occupational therapy, physical education, health technicians, custodians, and more.

 Selling a House When Relocating for Work:

 - Should you rent or sell?
-If you know you will be moving out of state for a new job, you need to determine whether you are better offer renting your house while away, or selling.
+If you know you will be moving out of state for a new job, you need to determine whether you are better to offer to rent your house while away, or sell.
 If you anticipate a permanent relocation, selling may be your best choice if you aren’t fond of the idea of being a landlord.
 If you think that the teaching position will be temporary until something becomes available in San Diego again, give renting a go (while dealing with tenants can be a headache, the rental market is strong in San Diego right now).

 - Know what you want to get from the sale- Knowing when you will be needed for your new teaching role is one piece of the pie, the other is knowing what you want to get from the sale of your home.
 Ask yourself these questions:

 - How much equity do you have in the home?

 - What profit do you expect and need from the sale?